Corporate Responsibility Policy Overview

 - To promote or assist any charitable activity directed to the relief of poverty caused by disability, social or economic circumstances

-One of the main projects worked on by the Amoria Bond Charitable Trust has been to help fund and build 70 homes for those living in the Las Laderas area of Peru.
-A further 30 homes are planned to be built in the summer of 2017.
+One of the main projects worked on by the Amoria Bond Charitable Trust has been to help fund and build 100 homes for those living in the Las Laderas area of Peru.
+The final tranche of 30 homes were built in the summer of 2017.
 Las Laderas is an impoverished township on the outskirts of Lima where the majority of inhabitants are employed on a migrant or day labourer basis, which means that they are often unable to afford their own home.
-Working with the Project Peru charity, employees from Amoria Bond have donated and fund-raised to as well as giving their time and labour to help to build these houses.
+Working with the Project Peru charity, employees from Amoria Bond have donated and fund-raised as well as giving their time and labour to help to build these houses.
 The wider business supports the scheme through company donations and fundraising activities taking place on a regular basis.
 In addition, every Christmas a donation of food hampers and clothing is sent to the people living in this area of Peru.

 The Amoria Bond Charitable Trust has also helped other causes across the world.
 When an earthquake hit Nepal in 2015 causing significant loss of life as well as hardships to the survivors, the Amoria Bond Charitable Trust helped to raise funds for medical and food supplies for one of the worst affected areas.
 Other charitable initiatives have seen the company donate and deliver computer equipment to disadvantaged children in Africa who otherwise wouldn’t have had access to computers and other IT devices.